rhit-qin13/Aliens/README.md

 Zoom Meeting Recording:
 https://drive.google.com/file/d/1SBJECIqlum-AUREmyaj3xAU_PUpkY20q/view?usp=sharing

+## Feedback from Stakeholder about sprint 1:
+- Logo on main page is not clean looking.
+Need re-alignment.
+- Mood page link location is not convient
+- Menu items size is small
+- Contact us page is not great.
+Need to be cleaned up.

+Team will add the feedback as a new user story for sprint 2.

 ## Sprint Retrospective:
 What is going well?
 -We made a realistic velocity as our velocity was 5 and we got through 5 story points